Henderson-da-rocha-porfirio/CLEAN-CODE/README.md

 # Objects and Datas Structures
+## An object, we should be telling it to do something; we should not be asking it about its internals.
 ````
 i.
 Objects: hide their data behind abstractions and expose functions that operate on that data.
 ii.
 Data structure: expose their data and have no meaningful functions.